demisto/content/Packs/ContentManagement/Scripts/SuggestBranchName/README.md

-The script gets pack name as input and suggest available branch name, for example: pack name is "MyPack" the branch name will be "MyPack" in case branch with the name "MyPack" exists, the script return "MyPack_1".
+The script gets the pack name as input and suggests an available branch name, for example: pack name is "MyPack" the branch name will be "MyPack".
+If the branch with the name "MyPack" exists, the script return "MyPack_1".

 ## Script Data